A Comparison of Performance Measures for Online Algorithms: Relative Worst Order Analysis

-Suppose that $d$ is an integer.
-Consider any request sequence $I$. \LDC{}'s canonical worst ordering has the prefix $((BA)^dBC)^k$, while \BAL{}'s canonical worst ordering has the prefix $BABC(BA)^{\lfloor \frac{3d}{2} \rfloor-1} BC((BA)^dBC)^{k'}$.
-These prefixes of \LDC{}'s and \BAL{}'s canonical worst orderings of $I$ are identical, except that $R$ is empty for \LDC{}, while \BAL{} has $R=BABC(BA)^{\lfloor \frac{3d}{2} \rfloor-1} BC$.
-This leads to some small difference at the end, where \BAL{} might have at most two fewer of the $(BA)^dBC$ repetitions than \LDC{}.
-Thus, their performance on their respective worst orderings will be identical up to an additive constant due to the differences at the start and end of the prefixes.
+such that the remaining parts have constant costs.
+These prefixes of \LDC{}'s and \BAL{}'s canonical worst orderings of $I$ are identical, except for the constant cost sequence that \BAL{} starts with.
+This also leads to a small constant cost difference at the end.
+Thus, their performance on their respective worst orderings will be identical up to an additive constant. \end{proof}

-Now consider the case where $d$ is not an integer.
-Following the proof of Theorem~\ref{LDC-is-optimal}, consider a sequence, $I$, where the canonical worst ordering for \BAL{} consists entirely of the prefix form described above.
-Since $d$ is not an integer, not all of the $Q_i$s will have the same length.
-The difference from \LDC{}'s canonical worst ordering is that there are some $Q_i$ of the form $(BA)^{\lceil d\rceil}BC$, so in their respective prefixes, \BAL{} has more $A$s and $B$s, compared to the number of $C$s, than \LDC{} does.
-This means that \LDC{} will have a lower cost on its worst ordering.
-However, the sequence, $I'$, produced by letting the cruel adversary for \LDC{} choose points from the multiset defined by this sequence, $I$, has all $Q_i=(BA)^{\lfloor d\rfloor}BC$. \BAL{}'s canonical worst ordering of $I'$ will have fewer $Q_i$s because there will not be enough $A$s to make the longer repetitions required.
-Therefore, the two algorithms are incomparable when $d$ is not an integer. \end{proof}